We all know a great pizza must have a perfect crust. Chewy with a few crispy bits here and there; delicious flavor all its own.

 - Leave over medium heat, stirring occasionally, until boiling.
 Reduce heat to low for a nice simmer.

-- Simmer uncovered for 90 minutes.
+- Gently simmer uncovered for 90 minutes, stirring occasionally.

-- Stir in fresh oregano, if using.
+- Stir in fresh oregano, if using that instead of dried.

-- Allow the sauce to cool to a safe temperature and then, using an immersion blender or working in batches with a blender,
+- Allow the sauce to cool to a safe temperature and then, using an immersion blender or working in batches with a blender, puree sauce.